Selling or Buying a Home with Solar Panels

-With installation costs decreasing and the value of solar power increasing, it’s not surprising that around one million US homes have installed solar panels.
+With solar panel installation costs decreasing and the value of solar power increasing, it’s not surprising that around one million US homes have installed solar energy systems.
 Whether you’re buying or selling a home with solar panels, take the following into consideration.

 Buying a Home with Solar Panels

-If the seller bought the panels upfront, you’ll own the panels outright once you purchase the home.
+If the seller bought the panels upfront, you will own the panels outright once you purchase the home.
 This is the ideal situation because you won’t have to pay anything for the solar panels.
-Even if the panels were acquired with a solar loan, the seller will be responsible for paying off the loan.
+Even if the panels were acquired with a solar loan, the seller would be responsible for paying off the loan.

 If you’re considering purchasing a home with solar panels installed, talk to the homeowner about the following questions.

 - Are the solar panels owned or leased?
 If they’re leased, you’ll want to find out the details of the contract, including monthly fees and length of the contract.

 - Who manufactured the panels?
 Dedicate some time to research the array’s manufacturers.
 If the panels were produced by a US corporation, you’re covered by the Magnuson–Moss Warranty Act, which protects US consumers from misleading warranty terms.

 - Which company installed the solar system?
 Most solar companies provide ten-year workmanship warranties.
 You’ll want to learn about the company and the warranty details, so you know whom to contact if there are any issues with the array.

 - What’s the size of the system?
 The size of the solar array will determine how much you can save on your energy bill.
 When budgeting, it’s good to know how much power you can expect the panels to generate.
 Consider asking the seller to review past energy bills or find out the number of kilowatts the system produces.